maxmpz/powerampapi/poweramp_skin_sample/readme.md

 * listSubstyle aaDenseFactor

-* category (since build 866).
+* category.
 The category is a subset of options displayed with a header.
 The category tag is ignored by builds prior 866, all inner options are still shown.

 ```xml
     <category
         name="[category header text]"